Mozer/wav2lip_extension/README.md

 Based on [Rudrabha/Wav2Lip](https://github.com/Rudrabha/Wav2Lip) and wrapped in js for Silly Tavern by [Mozer](https://github.com/Mozer)

 An extension that makes video messages with lipsync to audio from TTS.
+Silero TTS and Coqui XTTSv2 are supported.

 https://github.com/Mozer/wav2lip_extension/assets/1599013/1dcab8d0-a7a2-45da-8bbf-416c2a5271bc